dejlek/gid/README.md

 The D language bindings hosted in this repository were generated with [gidgen](https://github.com/Kymorphia/gidgen/).
 This utility takes XML GObject Introspection Repository (GIR) files and generates D binding packages which can be used with [dub](https://dub.pm/).

-The **giD Package Repository** is currently focused primarily on [Gtk4](https://gtk.org/) and its dependencies for developing GUI applications in D.
+This package repository currently contains bindings for Gtk4, Vte terminal library, GtkSource code viewer widget, Apache Arrow, and more.
+Additional useful libraries with GObject Introspection interfaces will be added based on interest.
-In the future it will be expanded to include additional libraries according to interest, potentially any of those listed in the Python [PyGObject API Reference](https://lazka.github.io/pgi-docs/).
+Potentially any of those listed in the Python [PyGObject API Reference](https://lazka.github.io/pgi-docs/) for example.

 ## Quickstart